 The degree programs are as follows:

 Serving the Upstate

-Among the fastest growing universities in South Carolina, USC Upstate is a diverse and dynamic community of 5,500 students from across the world.
-With 36 states and 51 countries represented among the student body, the University reflects the Upstate’s international character.
+Among the fastest growing universities in South Carolina, USC Upstate is a diverse and dynamic community of approximately 6,000 students from across the world.
+With 26 states and 17 countries represented among the student body, the University reflects the Upstate’s international character.